Chapter 1: What Is Computation?

 Encoding Everything as Bits

-Note.
 The idea that any information can be represented as bits is not just an engineering convenience - it is a deep insight that traces back to Claude Shannon's 1948 paper A Mathematical Theory of Communication, which founded the field of information theory.
 We will return to Shannon's ideas in Chapter 2.

 Try the converter below to build intuition for how decimal and binary relate to each other.
 Type a decimal number and see its binary form, or type a binary string and see the decimal value.
+The colored boxes show each bit's place value.

 1.2 Logic Gates and Boolean Algebra